HoustonJ2013/Udacity_Nanodegree_RL/deep-reinforcement-learning/p1_navigation/report.md

 Note in the banana unity environment, when the agent reached the threshold performance of score 13, the eps is still ~0.3.
 This may contributes to the similar performance of prioritized experience replay (PER) and regular replay buffer.

-Current unity environment doesn't provide a easy way to save images, so please refer notebook/Visualize_agent_play to visualize the play by the trained agent with jupyter notebook.
+Current unity environment doesn't provide a easy way to save images, so please refer notebook/Visualize_agent_play.ipynb to visualize the play by the trained agent with jupyter notebook.
 The same jupyter notebook provide a way to save LunarLander-v2 into avi, and then converted to gif by using ffmpeg.

+The submitted models for Banana Unity is models/Banana_unity_episodes_2000_score_15.022019_05_19_20_17_50_banana_per_20_checkpoint.pth.
+Please refer [this notebook](notebook/Visualize_agent_play.ipynb) for usage.
 ```
 ffmpeg -i video.avi -t 10 out%d.gif
 ```